Inversion (meteorology): Description

 Klagenfurter Becken (Austria) in December 2015: on Mount Goritschnigkogel there is a distinct inverse hoarfrost margin.

 Under the right conditions, the normal vertical temperature gradient is inverted so that the air is colder near the surface of the Earth.
 This can occur when, for example, a warmer, less-dense air mass moves over a cooler, denser air mass.
 This type of inversion occurs in the vicinity of warm fronts, and also in areas of oceanic upwelling such as along the California coast in the United States.
 With sufficient humidity in the cooler layer, fog is typically present below the inversion cap.
 An inversion is also produced whenever radiation from the surface of the earth exceeds the amount of radiation received from the sun, which commonly occurs at night, or during the winter when the sun is very low in the sky.
 This effect is virtually confined to land regions as the ocean retains heat far longer.
 In the polar regions during winter, inversions are nearly always present over land.
+An example of this is the town of Fairbanks, Alaska, which in December 2025 experienced a prolonged inversion that led to the town's eighth coldest December on record.
+Temperatures in Fairbanks remained over 20 degrees below normal for nearly the entire month.

 A warmer air mass moving over a cooler one can "shut off" any convection which may be present in the cooler air mass: this is known as a capping inversion.
 However, if this cap is broken, either by extreme convection overcoming the cap or by the lifting effect of a front or a mountain range, the sudden release of bottled-up convective energy—like the bursting of a balloon—can result in severe thunderstorms.
 Such capping inversions typically precede the development of tornadoes in the Midwestern United States.
 In this instance, the "cooler" layer is quite warm but is still denser and usually cooler than the lower part of the inversion layer capping it.